MutinyWallet/blastr/README.md

 # install wrangler if you do not have it yet
 $ npm install -g wrangler

+# log into cloudflare if you havent before
+$ wrangler login

 # compiles your project to WebAssembly and will warn of any issues
 $ npm run build